Dry Creek, Louisiana

-Bundick Lake
+Areas of interest

 Bundick Lake is located approximately 5 mi north/northwest of "downtown" Dry Creek.

-Dry Creek Baptist Camp

 Dry Creek Baptist Camp is located at the corner of the two highways across from the only grocery store in the community, with a Pentecostal Church on the north side and a Bible Church on the south side of its boundary.

 Education

 Dry Creek is a part of the Beauregard Parish School Board.
 Children in the area attend East Beauregard Elementary School and East Beauregard High School, 5 mi north.

 History

 Historic buildings

 Referred to as the "White House", the Dry Creek School, owned by Dry Creek Baptist Camp, was an imposing neo-Greco building.
 Built in 1912, the wings and columns of the building were added in 1919–1920.
 The school closed in 1962 when the Sugartown school and the Dry Creek school consolidated into East Beauregard School.
 The building was listed on the National Register of Historic Places in 1988.
 The building caught fire and burned to the ground on February 17, 2021.